yowainwright/yowainwright.github.io/src/pages/2018-05-02-starting-with-ts.md

 - story
 ---

 The Engineering Team at Dollar Shave Club is pretty excited about [TypeScript](https://github.com/Microsoft/TypeScript).
 I'm excited too.
-When I started writing this post, I was not familar with TypeScript beyond conversations and TypeScript's "getting started" tutorials.
+When I started writing this post, I was not familar with TypeScript beyond conversations and TypeScript's [getting started tutorials](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html).
 In this post, I documented getting a TypeScript repository setup to compile, lint, and test in TypeScript.
 While writing this post, I built a [Linked List](https://github.com/yowainwright/datastructures-ts/tree/master/packages/linked-list) in TypeScript.

 ## Tool Decisions

-For this TypeScript exercise, I tried to use the same tools I'd use to build a plain old Open Source JavaScript repository—except in TypeScript.
+For this TypeScript exercise, I tried to use the same tools I'd use to build a plain old open source JavaScript repository—except in TypeScript.

 In the table below I broke down the tools I tried to build my first Test Drive Development TypeScript repository.